paul-reed-smith/backend-project-lvl2/readme.md

 This utility shows the difference between two configuration files.
 Supported file formats: ini, yaml and json.
-The plain, pretty and json output formats are supported.
 The output can be in the following formats: plain, pretty and json

 #### Instalation